CorrelAid/gleif-level2-server/README.md

 The code was written during a hackathon between [GLEIF](https://www.gleif.org/) and [CorrelAid](https://www.correlaid.org). :rocket: The goal of the project was to visualize relational data between legal entitles that are registered at GLEIF.
 More information about the open data available at GLEIF can be found here: [https://www.gleif.org/en/lei-data/access-and-use-lei-data](https://www.gleif.org/en/lei-data/access-and-use-lei-data).
 Furthermore, an introductory blog post can be found here: [https://correlaid.org/en/blog/gleif-hackathon/](https://correlaid.org/en/blog/gleif-hackathon/).

-This is the server of the project the client can be found here: [https://github.com/CorrelAid/gleif-level2-client](https://github.com/CorrelAid/gleif-level2-client).
+This is the server of the project.
+The client can be found here: [https://github.com/CorrelAid/gleif-level2-client](https://github.com/CorrelAid/gleif-level2-client).

 ## Limitations